Maco015/Ollama-Minimal-HTML-UI/README.md

 # Ollama HTML UI

-A minimal interface in pure HTML/CSS for talking with Ollama.
+**_The simplest Ollama interface that actually works.
+Written in pure HTML/CSS for talking with Ollama._**

 All code exists in a minimal amount of files so it is as auditable as possible.
+If you know JavaScript/HTML/CSS, you should be able to understand all code in this repository!

 Run this program by opening or hosting `index.html`.
 That's it!
 No special compilation or any of that garbage 🪽